-The following relevant interests in shares / options of the Company or a related body corporate were held by the directors at 30 September 2022.
+The following relevant interests in shares / options of the Company or a related body corporate were held by the directors at 30 September 2023.

 Directors Number of Fully Paid Ordinary Shares Number of Options

 Anthony Fitzgerald 6,366,000 -

-Dr Natasha Ayers - -

 Raphael Wood - -

 Andrew McBain 12,367,188 -

 Paul Jensen - -

 Gregory Harvey 26,085,403 -

-Mr. Harvey is the nominee of Alterra Ltd which is a significant shareholder in Carbon Conscious Investments Limited
+^{} Mr. Harvey is the nominee of Alterra Ltd which is a substantial shareholder in Carbon Conscious Investments Limited